BenAY357/BalloonGame/README.md

 <center><h2> Experimental Overview: </center></h2>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this experiment, we are evaluating the effectiveness of the balloon game as a psychometric tool.
+In this experiment, we are evaluating the effectiveness of the balloon game as a psychometric tool.
 The balloon game is one of the most popular tests companies use to measure their candidates' risk-taking behaviour.
 In each round, participants are presented with one of three types of balloons each with a different pop range.
 They are told that they will earn 5p every time they pump the balloon.
 However, if they pump the balloon too much it will pop, and they will lose everything they have earned in the round.
 At any point in the round, they may bank the balloon.
 This moves them on to the next balloon and adds their round’s earnings to their total.
 Candidates with high risk-taking behaviour are more likely to pop the balloons while those with low risk-taking behaviour will bank the balloons early.
 Hence, extreme candidates at either end will perform poorly.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Despite the balloon game's popularity, little is known about it.
+Despite the balloon game's popularity, little is known about it.
 Therefore, in this experiment, we will be investigating whether the number of trials and money earned per pump affects how many times the participants pump the balloon.
 Furthermore, we will be investigating whether participants found the game fun and whether they believe that it accurately measures their risk-taking behaviour.

 <center><h2>Methods</center></h2>